 To best understand LASIK, it is helpful to have a basic idea of how vision works.
 The human eye filters light in order to see objects.
 In a normal eye the cornea, a clear dome-shaped structure, helps to focus the light rays which are passed through the lens and onto the retina.
 Vision correction is needed when the structures of the eye do not focus light precisely on the retina.

 LASIK is a relatively quick procedure and numbing drops are used to ensure the patient is comfortable during surgery.
-Learn more about what to expect before, during and after your LASIK procedure.

 What Can LASIK Treat?